-My extended family enjoys these filled cookies every year on Christmas.
-I’m partnering with the TODAY Food Club and the Blogger Babes to bring you this delicious family recipe.
+My extended family enjoys these pineapple raisin filled cookies every year on Christmas.
+It’s such a delicious family recipe!

 I feel a little guilty about making these cookies in November.